openstack-attic/identity-api/openstack-identity-api/src/markdown/identity-api-v3.md

         }
     }

-In the above example, either the "project" or "domain" object will be present at the top level (depending on whether this is a token for a project or a domain), but not both.
+In the above example, either the `project` or `domain` object will be present at the top level (depending on whether this is a token for a project or a domain), but not both.

+Notice that token ID is not part of the token data.
+Rather, it is conveyed in `X-Subject-Token` header.

+The `methods` attribute indicates the authentication methods used to obtain the token.
+It is accumulative.
+For example, if token was obtained by password authentication, it will contain `password`.
+Later, the token is rescoped one or more times, the new tokens will have both `password` and `token` in `methods`.

+Notice the difference between methods and multifactor authentication.
+The `methods` attribute merely indicates the methods used to authenticate the user for the given token.
+It is up to the client to look for specific methods to determine the factors.

 Failure response (example - additional failure cases are quite possible, including 403 Forbidden and 409 Conflict):